Local Geometry of the rough-smooth interface in the two-periodic Aztec diamond: Introduction

 \subsection{Acknowledgements}

 SC acknowledges the support of the UK Engineering and Physical Sciences Research Council (EPSRC) grant EP/T004290/1.
 KJ acknowledges the support of the Swedish Research Council (VR) and grant KAW 2015.0270 of the Knut and Alice Wallenberg Foundation.
+We would like to thank the referees for their careful readings and comments on an earlier version of this paper.